geneas/lua/README.md

 *tabular.unify(ts[, flags])*

 Recursively unifies the array of tables found in *ts*.
-Similar to unionfs, the returned table appears to contain all elements found in any of the component tables, with elements in earlier tables taking priority over those in later tables.
+Similar to the unionfs file system, the returned table appears to contain all table entries found in any of the component tables, with entries in earlier tables taking priority over those in later tables in the case of identical keys.

 The result of a call to tabular.unify is called a unification.
 It is an empty table whose contents are generated dynamically via metamethods.
 If the contents of the component tables change after the unification has been created then the contents of the unification will also change accordingly.
 Note that in general sub-tables of a unification are also unifications (see below).